How to Overcome Dental Fear — Tips from Kreativ Dental Albury

 Tips for Overcoming Dental Fear Effectively

-• See your dentist at a less busy time of day, such as the morning hours.
-There will be fewer people and fewer tools making noises that could trigger your anxiety.
+• See your Albury dentist in a less busy time, such as in the morning.
+There won’t be as many people around or tools creating noises that can aggravate you.

-• Bring noise-cancelling headphones or earbuds with music to help you relax.
+• Bring earbuds with music or noise-cancelling headphones to help you unwind.

-• Ask a friend or a loved one to come with you during your appointment.
+• Invite a loved one or friend to go with you to your appointment.

-• Practise deep breathing and other meditation techniques to calm your nerves.
+• Try deep breathing exercises and other mindfulness practices to calm your nerves.

-Above all else, know that it’s alright if you need a break at any point during your dental visit.
-It is also helpful to establish a “signal” with your dentist in advance so they know when to stop.
+Above all, remember that you are welcome to take breaks during your dentist appointment.
+Establishing a “signal” with your dentist in advance is also helpful so they know when to stop.

-You can either continue with your visit when you’re ready or return another day when you feel better.
+When you’re ready, you can either continue your visit or return another day when you’re feeling better.

 Beat your Dental Fear with your Trusted Albury Dentist